TheGamerCant/Across-The-Dnieper/AcrossTheDnieper/ATD-documentation/Poland-Sejm.md

 THIS.PREV_party_vote_count		- Float array
 THIS.party_vote_percentage		- Float array.
-Percentage of votes won by party, =/= current party popularity THIS.PREV_party_vote_percentage	- Float array
+Percentage of votes won by party, =/= current party popularity THIS.PREV_party_vote_percentage	- Float array THIS.largest_party				- Integer variable, indexing the largest party THIS.state_img_progressbar		- Token variable THIS.state_img_overlay			- Token variable
+THIS.state_img_position_x		- Integer variable, defines the X pos in the state map view THIS.state_img_position_y		- Integer variable, defines the Y pos in the state map view

+Poland scoped variables and arrays:
+POL.government_status_display_array - Used to display what parties are in power, in opposition and are neutral in the Sejm GUI.
+Any party with 0 seats is removed from the array